SpektraSystems/Building-Multi-tenant-applications-using-Hyperscale-Citus-/Exercise4.md

   ![](Images/3query.png)

-4.In the bash console copy and paste the following display table commands to see the tables you have just created
+4.In the bash console copy and paste the following display table commands to see the tables you have just created.

 ```
 \dt